qminer/qminer.github.io/anomalies.md

 # Anomaly detection

-Various types of anomaly detection can be created using QMiner platform.
+By anomaly we refer to patterns that are unusual, unexpected or rare in the data under analysis.
+With QMiner, anomalies can be detected on several types of static or dynamic data.

-## Anomalies in text stream
+## Anomalies in text streams

-Prototype for novelty detection in a news-stream, based on data from Event Registry.
-The prototype is using QMiner's anomaly detection stream aggregate based on k-Nearest Neighbor algorithm.
+Let's try to detect new topics that are published in the media.
+These topics should be unseen or extremely rare in the analyzed data and can therefore seen as "anomalies".
+We assume that there is a stream of articles being pushed to the system.
+When new topics are detected, alerts are triggered.

-We firstly import all relevant libraries.
+Let's first import all the relevant libraries.

 ````javascript
 let qm = require('qminer');